Voultapher/Presentations/MeetingC++2017/present.md

 - You guessed it, it pirnts 0.
 - Although each lambda has a unique type, here there is only **ONE** lambda, which means that, >>
-- cap gets created only once.
+- `capture` gets created only once.
 - The first time this constructor is called.
 ---